1948 Fukui earthquake

 The 1948 Fukui earthquake (福井地震, Fukui jishin) occurred in Fukui Prefecture, Japan.
-The magnitude 6.8 quake struck at 5:13:31 p.m.(JDT) on June 28, 1948.
+The magnitude 6.8 quake struck at 4:13:31 p.m.(JDT) on June 28, 1948.
 The quake's hypocenter was approximately 10 km north-northeast of Fukui, in the present-day neighborhood of Maruoka, Sakai City.
 The strongest shaking occurred in the city of Fukui, where it was recorded as 6 (equivalent to the current 7) on the Japan Meteorological Agency seismic intensity scale.

 Overview

 The earthquake devastated Fukui, which was still recovering from damage sustained during WWII air raids in July 1945.
 Damage across the entire Fukuiheiya flood plain into neighboring Ishikawa prefecture.
 Official casualty estimates totaled 3,769 dead and 22,000 wounded, with more than 36,000 buildings completely destroyed.
-In the Kanazugocho district (modern-day eastern Arawa); Maruoka and Harue; and Yoshida District, nearly every building was leveled.
+In the Kanazugocho district (modern-day eastern Awara); Maruoka and Harue; and Yoshida District, nearly every building was leveled.
 In central Fukui city, which was adjacent to the epicenter, approximately 79% of structures were completely destroyed, while the overall destruction rate across the Fukuiheiya floodplain surpassed 60%.
 Fires caused by the earthquake compounded the destruction.

 The quake also seriously damaged the embankments of the Kuzuryū River.
 Record-setting rain in the weeks following the quake subsequently caused the levees to burst, leading to massive flooding.

 Although three years of war damage, earthquake damage, fire damage, and flood damage reduced the city to ashes, it continued to rebuild.
 In honor of the citizens' resilience, the Fukui citizen's charter proclaims Fukui "City of the Phoenix."